 State and local government officials argue that UMRA's exemptions and exclusions reduce its effectiveness in limiting the enactment of unfunded federal intergovernmental mandates.
-They argue that federal programs in the exempted and excluded areas can still result in the imposition of costs on state, local, and tribal governments, Also, because UMRA does not include these costs as "mandates," they are exempt even from the requirement for CBO to estimate these costs.
-For example, in 2008, NCSL asserted that "although fewer than a dozen mandates have been enacted that exceed the threshold established in UMRA, Congress has shifted at least \$131 billion in costs to states over the past five years" and that during the 110th Congress at least \$31 billion in additional costs were imposed on states through new mandates.80
+They argue that federal programs in the exempted and excluded areas can still result in the imposition of costs on state, local, and tribal governments.
+Also, because UMRA does not include these costs as "mandates," they are exempt even from the requirement for CBO to estimate these costs.
+For example, in 2008, NCSL asserted that "although fewer than a dozen mandates have been enacted that exceed the threshold established in UMRA, Congress has shifted at least \$131 billion in costs to states over the past five years" and that during the 110th Congress at least \$31 billion in additional costs were imposed on states through new mandates.

-To reduce these costs, NCSL has recommended that UMRA's provisions on points of order and requirements for written cost estimate statements also apply to (1) all open-ended entitlement grant-in-aid programs, such as Medicaid, and legislative provisions that would cap or enforce a ceiling on the cost of federal participation in any entitlement or mandatory spending program; (2) new conditions of federal funding for existing federal grants and programs; (3) legislative provisions that reduce state revenues, especially when changes to the federal tax code are retroactive or otherwise provide states with little or no opportunity to prospectively address the default/files/cbofiles/attachments/03-30-UMRA.pdf.
+To reduce these costs, NCSL has recommended that UMRA's provisions on points of order and requirements for written cost estimate statements also apply to (1) all open-ended entitlement grant-in-aid programs, such as Medicaid, and legislative provisions that would cap or enforce a ceiling on the cost of federal participation in any entitlement or mandatory spending program; (2) new conditions of federal funding for existing federal grants and programs; (3) legislative provisions that reduce state revenues, especially when changes to the federal tax code are retroactive or otherwise provide states with little or no opportunity to prospectively address the impact of a change in federal law on state revenues; and (4) mandates that fail to exceed the statutory threshold only because they do not affect all states.